Routing and data diffusion in VANETs -- Routing mechanisms

 This excerpt focuses on design challenges and methods associated with creating a vehicular ad hoc network (VANET).
 To share data as vehicles pass on roads or rest in parking areas, a VANET must contend with issues as varied as the physics of signal propagation, the fluid nature of data routing, and the security vulnerabilities associated with participation in an ad hoc network.
 Because of the changing nature of a VANET, designers need a broad understanding of these issues.

 In this excerpt from the book, the authors offer an in-depth discussion that defines the nature of VANET challenges and discusses alternatives for their solution.
-Continuing the description of VANETs in part 1 and part 2, this installment of this series provides an in-depth discussion of the four main effects responsible for signal disturbance.
+Continuing the description of VANETs in part 1 and part 2, this installment of this series provides an in-depth discussion of key VANET routing mechanisms.

 Elsevier is offering this and other engineering books at a 30% discount.
 To use this discount, click here and use code ENGIN318 during checkout.